Gerrudo/RESTaurants-Web-API/README.md

 - [x] Have request URL where post requests are handled and display back data without error, must be async.
 - [x] Clean up getResults(userCoordinates) function, make eaiser to read
 - [x] Check all variable names
-- [ ] Check if working with actual react frontend framework
+- [x] Check if working with actual react frontend framework
+- [ ] Impliment recent seaches API endpoint
+    - [ ] Setup MongoDB using docker image
+    - [ ] Add Mongo DB connectiors
+    - [ ] initialise DB and collection creation + error handling
+    - [ ] Create functions for inputting new data into the DB
+    - [ ] Create API endpoint for getting recent-locations collection
+    - [ ] Create insert for current results data: Name, Address(City/Town only), 1 image, link to google maps
 - [ ] Use MongoDB to save details about user requests
 - [ ] Move to Azure/AWS/GCloud for hosting